meirka/docs.memseer.com/docs/use_cases.md

 ---

 # Use cases
-Different ways you can use memseer
+Different ways you can use Memseer
 {: .fs-6 .fw-300 }
 ---